sal55/langs/pcl/readme.md

 * Run in-memory.
 Fixing up native code to run immediately instead of creating an EXE file.
 However, writing an EXE then invoking the executable is two lines of code, so little benefit.
 * OBJ format, sometimes of use to combine my code with other languages'.
 This can actually be added, but it would need my AA assembler.

+### Demo Program

+See pcdemo.m.
+I had hoped to write this in C, but that part is not ready.
+So it's in my language.
+It writes a basic Hello program (using C's printf to minimise runtime support).

+The program generates the instructions in memory, then various optional lines can generate:

+* PCL source; see test.pcl.
+* ASM source; see test.asm
+* C source; see test.c (needs pclhdr.h to build)
+* EXE binary, which can be run from the demo

+There *is* a C demo; see cdemo.c.
+This just writes the PCL code as text.
+The output of this program is the rather flat: